filmaj/arc.codes.next/src/docs/index.md

 ## Less, but better

-> The simplest, most powerful way to build serverlss web apps with JS, Python, and Ruby
+> The simplest, most powerful way to build serverless web apps with JS, Python, and Ruby

 Architect provides everything you need to build fast, modern, massively scalable cloud apps with low code, clear and terse config, and zero ceremony.